 But, as most students can relate to, Hamilton was wary about how much it was going to cost.
 Securing a source of financing was imperative to get him fully on board.
 This was where the second feature came in.

 Kenzie Academy’s curriculum is built around a “Code now, Pay later” policy.
 That is, students do not pay tuition up front, save for a $100 commitment fee.
 After that, students gain full access to the training program.
-In exchange, they agree to pay a fixed portion of their future paychecks up to a maximum amount or number of payments.
+In exchange, they agree to pay their debt via a fixed portion of their future paychecks up to a maximum amount or number of payments.

 As a protection, they only make payments when their monthly earnings hit a specified minimum income threshold.
 Their obligation expires after a fixed number of months.
 This applies even if they paid less than the funding amount they received.
-This arrangement falls under what is otherwise known as an income share agreement (ISA).
+This arrangement falls under what is otherwise known as an income share agreement (ISA) loan.